JetBrains/godot-support/gdscript/README.md

 [Marketplace page](https://plugins.jetbrains.com/plugin/20123-gdscript)

+# Update 9.4.2024

+Hello,
+I'm sorry for late responses and lack of activity, I'm currently running between 3 projects in daily job and have not much time and much less will to work on this plugin.

+So give me a month or two, and hopefully I'll get back on track with it and start solving issues - thanks for all reports.

 ## Update 28.2.2024

 Thank you for help and support - extra thanks to @BokoEnos for a lot of contributions.